DaniloRua/pokematch-game/README.md

 > Project:

-    build a simple memory game using Pokemon API for sprites and names of pokemon. this project was built to practice loops, fetch API and Multipath decision statement.
+    Build a simple memory game using Pokemon API for sprites and names of pokemon. this project was built to practice loops, fetch API and Multipath decision statement.

 ## tools